carolbezerra-dev/personal-swift/ToDoList/README.md

 - Work with List
 - Add, delete one and delete all items
 - Persist data using UserDefaults (SwiftUI)
-- Persist data using Core Data (ViewCode)
+- Persist data using Core Data (UIKit)

 ### Device used during development: iPhone 14 Pro by Xcode Simulator